|UCAS code||W300||Duration||3 years (BA)|

 Please note that there may be no data available if the number of course participants is very small.

 Music is everywhere in the world around us; it is part of all of our lives, whether we play it, actively listen to it, or hear it in passing.
 At Oxford, we study music by reading, listening, performing and composing.
 We create music in all its aspects – acoustic, electronic, individually and communally, working with world-class professionals and with local communities.
-We investigate, through analysis, the relationships within a piece of music, and between that piece and its genre and context.
-Throughout the course, you will be exposed to music of all kinds and in all contexts: Western classical, popular music, musics of other cultures, community music, seeing these musics in terms of their history (and how that history has been shaped over time), social context, and psychology.
+We analyse the relationships within a piece of music, and between that piece and its genre and context.
+Throughout the course, you will be exposed to music of all kinds and in all contexts: Western classical, popular music, musics of other cultures, community music, seeing these musics in terms of their social and cultural contexts (and how those contexts have been shaped over time).

 The faculty building incorporates practice rooms, electronic music and recording studios, and one of the best music libraries in any British university.
 The world-famous Bate Collection of Musical Instruments, housed in the faculty, lends historical instruments to students.
 The faculty also has a gamelan orchestra.

 The course is broadly based but allows increasing specialisation and choice as you proceed.
-Whether you’re a performer, a composer, a budding scholar of psychology, history, sociology or education, the Music course offers something for you.
+Whether you’re a performer, a composer, a budding scholar of music history, sociology, psychology or education, the Music course offers something for you.
 Students graduate as mature and well-rounded musicians with an informed and lively sense of the contemporary study and practice of the subject, and the ways in which music contributes to society more broadly.